National Philanthropic Trust: Organizational overview

-Since its founding in 1996, NPT has raised nearly $13 billion in charitable contributions.
-It currently manages $7.4 billion in charitable assets.
-NPT has made more than 250,000 grants totaling nearly $6 billion to charities all over the world.
+Since its founding in 1996, NPT has raised nearly $93 billion in charitable contributions.
+It currently manages $65 billion in charitable assets.
+NPT has made more than one million grants totaling nearly $45 billion to charities all over the world.

-In 2018, NPT's donors recommended 40,690 grants in 32 countries across the globe totaling $1.01 billion (up 27% from 2017).
-2018 was the first time that NPT's grantmaking exceeded $1 billion in a single year.
+In Fiscal Year 2025, NPT's donors recommended more than 161,000 grants in 68 countries across the globe totaling $6.61 billion (up 20% from 2024).